 Like I just mentioned above, I know that any dog with any level of aggression can change and become a wonderful companion…especially when you put a program like The Dog Calming Code in place.

-However, there are other factors and risks to consider when bringing an aggressive dog into your home—especially if you have other pets and small children.
+However, there are other factors and risks to consider when bringing an aggressive dog into your home— especially if you have other pets and small children.

 If an aggressive dog is putting anyone in your home at risk and you don't have the space or time necessary to fix the behavior please consider the following options…

-1. Reach out to the shelter you rescued from.
-Don’t simply drop your dog back off at the shelter.
+Don't simply drop your dog back off at the shelter.
 Call the shelter to see if they offer any resources for you.
 Let them know your issues and concerns.
 They might have resources to help you.
 At the very least, try and make arrangements with them to find a foster home with someone who can manage the dog, train the dog, and rehome the dog when the aggression issues have been taken care of.

-2. Hire a kind, gentle, and experienced dog trainer.
 I know my program will give you everything you need to succeed while training an aggressive dog.
-However, if you’re feeling overwhelmed it’s sometimes helpful to have someone come into your home and lend you a hand.
-Over the years I’ve taught many dog trainers my methods and have certified Dog Trainer Academy students all around the world!
-If you’re struggling, get in touch with me and I’ll do my best to see if I can find a DTA certified trainer in your area!
+However, if you're feeling overwhelmed it's sometimes helpful to have someone come into your home and lend you a hand.
+Over the years I've taught many dog trainers my methods and have certified Dog Trainer Academy students all around the world!
+If you're struggling, get in touch with me and I'll do my best to see if I can find a DTA certified trainer in your area!

-3. Take precautions until you can find a suitable home for your dog.
-While you’re trying to figure out the best solution to give your dog the best life possible, it’s ok to use precautions.
+While you're trying to figure out the best solution to give your dog the best life possible, it's ok to use precautions.
 For example, using a humane muzzle, like the Baskerville muzzle, can prevent people from getting hurt.
 Or, separating your dog into a room by himself can prohibit a child or another pet from accidentally getting hurt.
 As long as your dog is in a safe space and has access to food and water, he will be ok!

 Bringing home an aggressive rescue dog has its challenges, but I've seen far more happy endings for these dogs than sad ones when an owner is dedicated to solving the root of the problem.